Life Purpose: What Does it Mean and How to Find It?

 The Obstacles to the Life Purpose Path

 We have to be real; what might be someone’s Ikigai is not necessarily easy, stress-free, or attractive.
-There are thousands of different occupations in the world, and each of them contributes to making our world better and our lives easier.
+There are thousands of different occupations in the world, and most of them contribute to making our world better and our lives easier.

-Every occupation is equally important; a janitor and a fireman, for instance, are both crucial.
-Someone needs to do unattractive, stressful jobs to fulfil their purpose and assist the world, while someone else may have a less demanding purpose in occupation but might fulfil a greater purpose in other aspects of their life.
+Contrary to the popular belief, every occupation is equally important.
+A janitor and a fireman are both crucial.
+Someone needs to do unattractive, stressful jobs to assist the world, while someone else may have a less demanding purpose in occupation but might fulfill a greater purpose in their personal life.

 “Let’s stop expecting life to be easy and start being comfortable with adversity, discipline, and uniqueness.”